jarviscanada/jarvis_data_eng_AndresOsorio/cloud_devops/README.md

 - Use a bigger cluster to test High Availability and Fault Tolerance
 - Re-build the project with another managed Kubernetes service (GCP, AWS) to compare
-- Explore Kubernetes and Jenkins more in depth to build more complicated CI/CD pipelines
+- Explore Kubernetes and Jenkins more in-depth to build more complicated CI/CD pipelines